 When the Data Provider Allows Remote Access to the Data Files

 The majority of restricted access data can be remotely accessed using the CRADC computing environment, which securely houses a vast range of restricted and confidential data.
 The CRADC operates completely behind its own firewall with its own private domain.
-CISER Secure Data Services will work with you to establish your access to the CRADC data processing environment, upload your research project data set and support your project needs throughout the research life cycle.
+CCSS Secure Data Services will work with you to establish your access to the CRADC data processing environment, upload your research project data set and support your project needs throughout the research life cycle.

 When the Data Provider Requires a Non-networked Environment

 The Secure Standalone Enclave is used for restricted data that must be contained within a closed, non-networked environment with no printing or data transfer abilities, in a locked room.
 We will assist you in initiating your research project to meet the data provider’s security guidelines for housing the data on our Secure Standalone Enclave.
-Please contact CISER Secure Data Services for the process steps.
+Please contact CCSS Secure Data Services for the process steps.